thelfer/MFrontGenericInterfaceSupport/docs/web/functions.md

 values of an evaluator to a function.
 Let `sig` be a function, the following code assigns the values calculated by `sig_ev`

-`MGIS/Function` are a set of algorithms, evaluators and modifiers used to operate and calculate values on functions.
+Those concepts now being defined, `MGIS/Function` can now be defined as set of algorithms, evaluators and modifiers used to operate and calculate values on functions. `MGIS/Function` also provides basic implementations of functions.

 # Discretization spaces